-Development and Use of Multiple-pest Resistance to Improve Production Efficiency of Peanut
+Development and Use of Multiple-Pest Resistance to Improve Production Efficiency of Peanut.
+(UFL 16P)

 University of Florida

 Dr. Roy Pittman, USDA/ARS Plant Introduction Station, Griffin, Ga

 Jaime Hernandez, Asociación de Productores de Oleaginosas y Trigo (ANAPO), Santa Cruz

 Marin Condori, Asociación de Productores de Oleaginosas y Trigo (ANAPO), Santa Cruz